dmix/portal/README.md

 A fast directory jumper using short text queries.
 A rust rewrite of z (https://github.com/rupa/z) with supports ZSH, Bash, and Elvish.

+---

-**WARNING** Currently under heavy development.
+**---WARNING---** Currently under heavy development.

 WHAT WORKS: Basic tracking on every `cd` and jumping to the directory is working, with basic ZSH and Elvish plugins (see below).

 WHAT'S NEXT: More work needs to be done for tagging directories, searching directory history with fzf, Bash support, and more.
 See [TODO](https://github.com/dmix/portal/blob/master/TODO.md) for latest progress

 ## Features
----

 - Jump to a directory you most recently visited containing a keyword
 - Ranks your history (ie, .zsh_history) of all the directories by # of visits and recency